marco-c/autowebcompat/README.md

 - Install [Git Large File Storage](https://git-lfs.github.com/), either manually or through a package like `git-lfs` if available on your system (in case of using [PackageCloud](https://github.com/git-lfs/git-lfs/blob/master/INSTALLING.md)).
 - Clone the repository with submodules: `git lfs clone --recurse-submodules REPO_URL`
-- Install the dependencies in requirements.txt: `pip install -r requirements.txt`.
-- Install the dependencies in test-requirements.txt: `pip install -r test-requirements.txt`.
+- Install all dependencies: `pip install pipenv && pipenv install --dev && pipenv shell`.

 ## Training the network
 - The **pretrain.py** or **train.py** script can be run to train the neural network, with the following options: